shareandcharge/sharecharge-documentation/docs/cli/index.rst

 Command Line Interface (CLI)
 ============================

-**Mid-level approach that uses the S&C Library to expose commands that perform operations on the EV Chain.**
+**Mid-level approach that uses the S&C Library to expose commands that perform operations on the EV Network.**

 Overview
 ========